christyjacob4/web-tech-docs/docs/guide/ajax.md

 ### Advantages
 * There is some degree of error handling involved by using the onload and onerror events of img, we can check if the image has loaded successfully indicating a valid response from the server and vice-versa.
-* Cross Domain is no longer a problem
+* Cross Domain is no longer a problem since
-* High level of compatiblity since images work similarly
+* High level of compatiblity since images work similarly on all browsers.

 ### Disadvantages
-    Not possible to sent back text.
+* Not possible to sent back text.
 The only way possible it to set a cookie x